karatelabs/karate-npm/README.md

 ## Custom Java Classpath

 For teams that want to customize the Java classpath by adding libraries or custom-code, please refer to the wiki: [Custom Fat JAR](https://github.com/karatelabs/karate/wiki/Get-Started:-Other-Runtime-Options#custom-fat-jar).
 This may be easier to achieve by using Maven to prepare a Docker image, which can then be used by teams on the command-line without needing NPM, Java or Karate - and only Docker is a pre-requisite.

+If you want to use additional Java libraries or custom code *and* avoid Maven and Java dev-tools, refer to this example: [Using Java Libraries with NPM](https://github.com/karatelabs/karate-examples/blob/main/jbang-npm/README.md).